MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/create-configure-customer-portal.md

 1. Go to the [Power Pages portal](https://make.powerpages.microsoft.com/) and choose the environment that has Dynamics 365 Field Service installed.

    You can navigate directly to the Power Pages portal for your environment.
-[Determine the environment ID where you have Field Service installed](/power-platform/admin/determine-org-id-name) and go to `https://make.powerpages.microsoft.com/environments/<EnvironmentID>/portals/home`.
+[Determine the environment ID where you have Field Service installed](/power-platform/admin/determine-org-id-name) and insert it in the following URL: `https://make.powerpages.microsoft.com/environments/<EnvironmentID>/portals/home`.

 1. In the left navigation, select **Templates**.